shadowmimosa/nuxt-ui-pro-license-bypass/README.md

 # Nuxt UI Pro Bypass V2

 > [!WARNING]
-> TThis script is intended only for demonstrating the problem and should not be used in production.
+> This script is intended only for demonstrating the problem and should not be used in production.

 > [!CAUTION]
 > Never use this in production — it may be illegal. :)